If you’re planning your move down under, you might be wondering ‘can you ship wooden items to Australia?’.

 Can You Ship Wooden Items To Australia?

-The short answer is yes, however they must meet strict import conditions relating to biosecurity.
+If you’re asking yourself, “can I ship wood to Australia?”, then the short answer is yes.
+However all wooden items must meet strict import conditions relating to biosecurity.

 The items need to be pest free and preferably treated (e.g. painted or varnished).